TheJelmega/prog-lang/design/README.md

 ### Binaries

 Binaries are the resulting runnable executables, these are not meant to be 'imported', as they miss all the data required for it.
-These can be delivered together with binaries not only be used as the final application, but also tools used for any operation
+These can be delivered together with binaries, not only be used as the final application, but also tools used for additional functionality.

 ### Static ibraries